leyantong/payment_gateway/README.md

 - **Payment Retrieval**: Allows merchants to retrieve and view details of past payments.
 - **Validation Middleware**: Ensures that payment requests meet required criteria.
 - **Swagger Documentation**: Provides interactive API documentation for testing and exploring endpoints.
+- **UUID Implementation**: Generates UUIDs based on card number, amount, and current timestamp for consistent and unique identification of payments.

 ## How to Run Your Solution